 How to gather the right customer information?

 Whenever you place a survey on the website, make sure that the visitors can self-segment themselves so that you can have a clear picture of the buyer’s personas.
 Also, it is important to realize that website surveys might often come off as interruptive for the visitor.
 Therefore, you should try to keep these onsite surveys as short as possible.
+You can use an AI survey generator to only ask relevant questions based on previous answers and make the experience as smooth as it can be for your visitors.
 Ask questions such as “Did you find the information you are looking for?”.
 If the customer answers “No”, you might have to make some changes to the page.
 However, make sure you take into account the answers from genuine visitors.

 Another method of collecting customer information would be through the testimonials.
 You might have received testimonials and reviews on Trustpilot or Clutch.
 You can manually create a Google Sheet and figure out the most commonly used phrases by running them through text analyzer.
 By doing so, you will clearly understand the pain points and challenges as perceived by the prospect.
 It will inform you about the trends, which you can incorporate in your email copy, landing page, and website content.
 It will let you set the right expectations and deliver what you have promised.